ejpijoan/interactive-periodic-table/ReadMe.md

 Clone the file for this project onto your device using:
 $ git clone "code to clone here"

-Go to the directory for this project, and run:
-$ bundle install
-to install all the neccessary gems
+Make sure you have the necessary gems installed.
+These are: Nokogiri, open-uri, and pry

-Still the the directory for the project use the command bellow to run interactive-periodic-table: bin/periodic-table
+In the directory for the project use the command bellow to run interactive-periodic-table: bin/periodic-table

 Built With